-This blog originally appeared on the Collective Impact Forum.
+This blog originally was publishing by the Collective Impact Forum.

 In our increasingly complex world, we often look to guides to help us interpret and synthesize our experiences.
 These guides can be mentors and friends, or cultural and spiritual leaders.
 Oftentimes, guides show up in the guise of a particularly sentient podcast host who rises to the generative possibility of our times.

 Krista Tippett, the host of the On Being podcast and author of Becoming Wise, is one of my go-to guides.
 Each week she invites us to explore what she calls the “mystery and the art of living” through thoughtful interviews with artists, activists, theologians and practitioners like Isabel Wilkerson, author of “Caste”; US poet laureate Ada Limon; and Indigenous botanist Robin Wall Kimmerer.

 So, imagine my delight to join over a thousand community builders, activists, artists, and funders as we convened online in late April during the annual Collective Impact Forum Action Summit to listen to a fireside chat with Tippett and Cindy Santos, Senior Associate for Strategic Partnerships at the Aspen Institute.
 They explored what it means to navigate our complex world in ways that deepen our humanity towards one another, as well as to nourish our own capacity and need for joy and belonging.
 Here are a few insights they shared.Continue reading “Collectively Remaking Our World: On Finding Joy and Belonging in Our Current Moment”